lighthouselabservices/netsuite/README.md

-# Lighthouse Netsuite Implemenation
+# Lighthouse Netsuite Implementation

-Schemas and scripts for Netsuite implemenation
+Schemas and scripts for Netsuite Implementation